Treasure hunt: version with geolocalized maps

 Summary of the experience 📖

-This experience is a simple version of a geolocated project, that is, with an associated map of GPS positions, in which the objective is to find all the treasure chests of the pirates, visiting the different established locations.
+This experience is a simple version of a geolocated treasure hunt, that is, with an associated map of GPS positions, in which the objective is to find all the treasure chests of the pirates, visiting the different established locations.

 This type of dynamics is very useful to relate different locations or positions in the real world, with a gamification content.
 It can be used to get the user to travel a certain distance (promoting physical exercise), or to attract potential buyers to different areas or associated establishments.